 Fees and Taxes

-Having a shop on Etsy is free!
-There is no membership fee or other expense to simply open a shop, but you will incur the following costs as default:
+Having a shop on Etsy is free.
+There are no membership fees or other expenses to simply open a shop, but you will incur the following costs as default:

-- Listing an item – $0.20 each (earn 40 free listings by referring a friend who successfully opens a shop!)
+- Listing an item: $0.20 each (You can earn 40 free listings by referring a friend who successfully opens a shop.)

-- Selling fee – 3.5% of the overall selling price
+- Selling fee: 5% of the overall selling price (including shipping)

-Optional extras, which incur varying fees, include automatic relisting ($0.20 each), a multi-quantity fee for when more than one item is sold, promoted listings, shipping labels, a deposit currency conversion if you list items in another currency to that of your main bank account, and direct checkout (3% + $0.25).
+Optional extras, which incur varying fees, include a multi-quantity fee for when more than one item is sold, promoted listings, shipping labels, and a deposit currency conversion if you list items in another currency to that of your main bank account.

-ArtFire – the free account charges 9% final commission with up to 24 active listings.
-Step it up to the WebStore account for just 3% commission on sales, 1,000 free listings, and ad-free shop pages.
+ArtFire: The free account charges 9% final commission with up to 24 active listings.
+You can upgrade to the WebStore account for just 3% commission on sales, 1,000 free listings, and ad-free shop pages.

-Storenvy – profits from screen printing parent site Threadbird allow Storenvy to provide 100% free listings and free membership for store owners, although extras do come with a fee.
-The site promotes products purchased and recommended by its users — social shopping at its best.
+Storenvy: Profits from its screen printing parent site Threadbird allow Storenvy to provide 100% free listings and free membership for store owners, though extras do come with a fee.
+The site promotes products purchased and recommended by its users — this makes it a “social shopping” platform.

-Zibbet – Etsy recently changed its rules to allow manufacturers to contribute to the production process of items sold on its site.
-Zibbet, however, allows only handmade items — an ethos that will delight many would-be shop owners.
-You can list and sell with no fees from $4 a month and if you have items on Etsy you can copy across your listings.
+Zibbet: Etsy allows manufacturers to contribute to the production process of items sold on its site.
+Zibbet, however, allows only handmade items — an ethos that may delight many would-be shop owners.
+You can list and sell with no fees from $4 a month, and if you have items on Etsy, you can copy across your listings.

-With smooth websites and low prices, it’s easy to forget that you don’t even have to use any online marketplace.
+With attractive websites and low prices, it’s easy to forget that you don’t even have to use any online marketplace.
 You can simply set up your own website and sell directly from there, cutting out the middleman.
-But, don’t forget the costs and maintenance that come with running a website!
+But, be sure to keep in mind the costs and maintenance that come with running a website.